bergercookie/bergercookie.github.io/content/tw-gtasks-sync-privacy-policy.md

 searchHidden: true
 ---

-# Taskwarrior - GTasks Sync - Privacy Policy
+# Taskwarrior for GTasks Sync - Privacy Policy

 ![](/images/meme-tw-gtasks.png)

-I, Nikos Koukis, built the "Taskwarrior - GTasks Sync" as an Open Source app.
+I, Nikos Koukis, built the "Taskwarrior for GTasks Sync" as an Open Source app.
 This SERVICE is provided by Nikos Koukis at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
-`Taskwarrior - GTasks Sync` use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+`Taskwarrior for GTasks Sync` use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 ## Information Collection and Use

-I do not collect any information when you are using "Taskwarrior - GTasks Sync".
+I do not collect any information when you are using "Taskwarrior for GTasks Sync".
 The purpose of this app is to synchronise your Taskwarrior tasks on your local machine with your Google calendar events and is limited to that particular use.